Computing the Reachability Value of Posterior-Deterministic POMDPs: Preliminaries

 where $\bel{b}_{\action,\obs}$ is obtained from $\bel{b}$ after taking action $\action$ and observing $\obs$ (see \Cref{eq:belief update}).

 Using that randomisation in strategies is not needed in POMDPs to approach the value for measurable objectives~\cite[Lemma~1]{CDGH15}, we have that

 \subparagraph{Assumptions.} A state is \emphdef{absorbing} if, whenever it is reached, the agent remains in that state forever, no matter what actions are taken.
 A state is \emphdef{observable} if, whenever it is reached, the agent always receives a specific observation that uniquely identifies the state, thus collapsing the current belief to a singleton set.
 We may assume, without loss of generality, that the target set~$\targetSet$ contains a single state~$\target$ and that there is a unique state $\bad$ with value $0$.
 Moreover, both $\target$ and $\bad$ are absorbing and observable.
 We assume that all POMDPs we consider later in the paper satisfy these properties.
 The statement appears to be folklore.
-For completeness, we include a proof of it in \Cref{app:prelim}. \begin{restatable}{lemma}{singleTarget} Let $\pdp$ be a POMDP with target set $\targetSet$ and initial belief $\bel{b}$.
-We can, in time linear in the size of $\pdp$, build a POMDP~$\pdp'$ with two new states $\target$ and $\bad$, and a belief $\bel{b}'$ \begin{itemize} \item both $\target$ and $\bad$ are absorbing and observable, \item $\bad$ is the only state with value $0$ in $\pdp'$, \item the reachability value is preserved, i.e., $\preach^{\pdp}_\targetSet(\bel{b}) = \preach^{\pdp'}_{\{\target\}}(\bel{b}')$. \end{itemize} \end{restatable}
+For completeness, we include a proof below. \begin{lemma} Let $\pdp$ be a POMDP with target set $\targetSet$ and initial belief $\bel{b}$.
+We can, in time linear in the size of $\pdp$, build a POMDP~$\pdp'$ with two new states $\target$ and $\bad$, and a belief $\bel{b}'$ \begin{itemize} \item both $\target$ and $\bad$ are absorbing and observable, \item $\bad$ is the only state with value $0$ in $\pdp'$, \item the reachability value is preserved, i.e., $\preach^{\pdp}_\targetSet(\bel{b}) = \preach^{\pdp'}_{\{\target\}}(\bel{b}')$. \end{itemize} \end{lemma} \begin{proof} Our proof is in two steps: first, we show how to reduce to the case of a single target state, and then we show how to reduce to the case of a single state with value $0$.
+These two steps can then be composed to obtain the desired result.